BelickNicko/AutoCVAT/README.md

 The keys in the "names" are the numbering of the classes in your model, and the values are the names in the CVAT project (`predictions.boxes.cls.cpu().int().tolist()`)
 The keys in the "confs" are also the numbering of the classes, and the values are the confidence parameter of each class of the model.

-It is important to note that the number of confidentiality parameters must match the number of class names.
+**It is important to note that the number of confidentiality parameters must match the number of class names.**

-If the "segment" parameter is True, but your model only supports detection, a warning will be displayed in the terminal, and at the output you will receive the annotations from the detector.
+If the "segment" parameter is True, but your model only supports detection, the output you will receive the annotations from the detector.

+**If you solve the detection issue, you do not need to use "minimize_points" parameter.
+It only applies to the segmentation task**

 ## Сlasses combining
 You can also combine several classes into one by giving them the same name in the configuration class, as in the example: